paulboone/sam-subjobserver/README.md

 ```
 module purge
-module load python/3.5.1
+module load python/intel-3.5
 source ~/venv/{your_project_name}/bin/activate
 cd {path to your project}
 ```

-Those commands will also be in your qsub script.
+Those commands will also be in your slurm script.

 ## Configuration setup